 -Sleep well.
 Your mind and body heal when you sleep.
 Stress and cortisol levels lower while we sleep.
 Cortisol levels and stress create inflammation in our bodies and most cancers are caused by high levels of inflammation in our body.
 Developing sleep hygiene in our daily lives is a must!

--Focus on eating real whole foods, avoid processed and packaged foods.
+-Focus on eating real whole foods, avoid processed and pre-packed foods.
 Focus on eating the rainbow, all different colors of fruits and vegetables every single day.
 All these plant foods have powerful nutrients and antioxidants that help prevent cancer.
 Avoid refined sugars, as you may already know sugar increases the likelihood of cancer and drives the aggressive growth of tumors.

 Follow Cecilia and learn more about her healthy lifestyle: @manifesthealth